MagVeTs/Wildcard_DNS_Auditor/README.md

 1. **Phishing & Social Engineering**
 Wildcard DNS allows any subdomain to resolve.
 Attackers can abuse this to create convincing phishing URLs that appear to be hosted on your legitimate domain.

 Example: If you have a wildcard for `*.example.com`, an attacker can send a victim to `secure-password-reset.example.com`.
-Because the DNS resolves, the victim may see a valid domain (increasing the likelihood they will trust the page) - if the server at that IP serves a default page or can be manipulated.
+Because the DNS resolves, the victim may see a valid domain (increasing the likelihood they will trust the page), e.g. if the server at that IP serves a default page or can be manipulated.

 2. **Cookie Scoping & "Cookie Tossing"**
 If an application sets session cookies with a loose scope (e.g., `domain=.example.com`), those cookies are sent to all subdomains.